Tarot Ethics - 13 Prompts to Consider for Your Practice

 Ask Yourself:

-Not my favourite thing in the world, but advertising, promoting and marketing are sometimes necessary components to running a spiritual business.
+This one may only be relevant to those taking their practice into the world of business.
+It’s not my favourite thing in the world, but advertising, promoting and marketing are necessary components to running a tarot business.
 So, knowing this, how can we approach these avenues in a mindful way that still complies with our moral compass and personal values?
 One way to figure out how to forge forward is to observe how other businesses market their services and ask yourself - “does this appeal to me?”
 “Does it feel authentic or sleazy?”
 “Do I feel like I’m being manipulated or spoken down to?”
 Personally, I have an averse reaction to tactics that attempt to elicit strong emotions, tap into scarcity, play on fear or a sense of exclusivity.
 Here are some taglines I often see that personally put me off:

 “Time is running out - buy now!” (playing to urgency)